INDIVIDUAL HERBS

 Mu Dan Pi

-Painful, bloody urinary dribbling (Blood Lin)
+Painful, bloody urinary dribbling.
+(Blood Lin)

-Chronic accumulation in the abdomen, blockage of urine, constipation, Qi rushing upward to the Heart , abdominal distention and rebellious damage from food and drink
+Chronic accumulation in the abdomen, blockage of urine, constipation, Qi rushing upward to the Heart, abdominal distention and rebellious damage from food and drink.

-Cools Blood and disperses Stasis, for Ying Stage Heat with epistaxis, hemoptysis, hemafecia, hematuria, menorrhagia and skin rashes.
+Cools the Blood and disperses Stasis, for Ying Stage Heat with epistaxis, hemoptysis, hemafecia, hematuria, menorrhagia and skin rashes.

-Blood Stasis disorders (amenorrhea, menstrual pain, traumatic injury)
+Blood Stasis disorders. (amenorrhea, menstrual pain, traumatic injury)

 Hb.
 Cirsii